smart-data-lake/smart-data-lake/docs/Features.md

 ##### Customizable Transformations
 * Spark Transformations:
-  * Languages: SQL, Scala (Class, compile from config), Future: Python
+  * Languages: SQL, Scala (Class, compile from config), Python
   * Many input DataFrames to many outputs DataFrames (but only one output recommended normally, in order to define dependencies as detailed as possible (lineage))
 * File Transformations:
   * Language: Scala
-  * Only one to one (one Input Stream to one OutputStream)
+  * Only one to one (one InputStream to one OutputStream)

 ##### Early Validation
 * Execution in 3 phases before execution